Digital mobile radio: Amateur radio use

-DMR is used on the amateur radio VHF and UHF bands, started by DMR-MARC around 2010.
+DMR is used on amateur radio VHF and UHF bands, with the early adoption network development led by DMR-MARC around 2010.
 The FCC officially approved the use of DMR by amateurs in the US in 2014.
 In amateur spaces, Coordinated DMR Identification Numbers are assigned and managed by RadioID Inc. Their coordinated database can be uploaded to DMR radios in order to display the name, call sign, and location of other operators.
 Internet-linked systems allow users to communicate with other users around the world via connected repeaters, or DMR "hotspots" often based on the Raspberry Pi single-board computer.
 There are currently more than 5,500 repeaters and 16,000 "hotspots" linked to the BrandMeister system worldwide.
 The low cost and increasing availability of internet-linked systems has led to a rise in DMR use on the amateur radio bands.
 Some Raspberry Pi-based DMR hotspots, often those running the Pi-Star or WPSD software, allow users to connect to multiple internet-linked DMR networks at the same time.
 DMR hotspots are often based on the open source Multimode Digital Voice Modem, or MMDVM, hardware with firmware developed by Jonathan Naylor.

+Examples of organised amateur radio activities conducted using internet-linked DMR networks include the World Wide Check-In, a weekly international net operating on Talk Group 91 of the BrandMeister network.